Loading...

 xPass: XorIDA-Based Billing Enforcement

 Embeds M2M billing enforcement inside encryption.
 Server XorIDA-splits a connection secret into 2-of-2 shares.
 Each agent gets one share.
 Both needed to decrypt.
 Single share = cryptographic noise.
-The billable unit is a connection: (DID_A, DID_B, scope).
+The billable unit is a connection: (DID_A, DID_B, scope). integrate into your applications to enforce cryptographic billing across M2M connections with zero usage tracking overhead.

-~30µs per message Per-connection billing Information-theoretic enforcement 33 tests passing
+~30µs per message Per-connection billing Information-theoretic enforcement 33 tests passing 3-month Free Trial

 Section 01